jupyterlab/jupyterlab/docs/source/developer/extension_dev.rst

 -  A core Application object
 -  Plugins

 Extensions are distributed as JavaScript packages, so you can write extensions in JavaScript or any language that compiles to JavaScript.
-We recommend writing extensions in [TypeScript](https://www.typescriptlang.org/), which is used for the JupyterLab core extensions and many popular community extensions.
+We recommend writing extensions in `TypeScript <https://www.typescriptlang.org/>`_, which is used for the JupyterLab core extensions and many popular community extensions.

 Tutorials
 ~~~~~~~~~